Take control of your health, with these tips on preventing common injuries and conditions.

 Obesity is one of the leading causes of disease today.
-Defined as having a BMI (body mass index, or ratio of weight to height) over 30, obesity puts a lot of stress on your body and thus is connected with a variety of other conditions, or comorbidities.
+Defined as having a body mass index (BMI), or ratio of weight to height greater than 30, obesity puts a lot of stress on your body and, thus, is connected with a variety of other conditions, or comorbidities.
 The extra weight takes a toll on your cardiovascular system, so people with obesity are at increased risk for heart disease, high cholesterol and high blood pressure, which can lead to heart attack or stroke.
 In addition, obesity is linked with poor blood sugar control, which leads to type 2 diabetes.
 Other problems associated with obesity include sleep apnea, a breathing problem during sleep, and even recurrent hernia.

-The best strategies to prevent obesity are to eat a healthy diet of vegetables, fruits, lean meats and whole grains, and to moderately exercise for at least 20 minutes every day.
-If you are already obese, weight-loss surgery may be an option if you have a BMI over 40 or a BMI over 35 with at least one comorbid condition.
+The best strategies to prevent obesity are to eat a healthful diet of vegetables, fruits, lean meats and whole grains, and to moderately exercise for at least 20 minutes every day.
+If you are already obese, weight-loss surgery may be an option, if you have a BMI of more than 40, or a BMI of more than 35 with at least one comorbid condition.